The Causal Action in Minkowski Space and Surface Layer Integrals: Introduction

 For the contributions by the Dirac wave functions, first variations of the vacuum are described in the jet formalism by a variation~$\delta \psi$ of a Dirac wave function~$\psi$, where~$\psi$ is a solution on the lower mass shell (describing a state of the Dirac sea), whereas~$\delta \psi$ is a solution on the upper mass shell (describing a particle state).
 Furthermore, we restrict attention to the components of the fermionic jets which preserve the chiral symmetry (see Definition~\ref{defchiralsymm}).
 Moreover, we only consider the situation where both~$\psi$ and~$\delta \psi$ are solutions of the Dirac equation corresponding to the same mass~$m$.
 This is motivated by the fact that we restrict attention to electromagnetic and gravitational interactions which leave the flavor unchanged.
 The superscripts~$\u$ and~$\v$ indicate which Dirac wave function is varied.
 Then, as shown in Section~\ref{secosif}, the contributions to the conserved surface layer integrals are given by (see Theorem~\ref{thmfermi} and Proposition~\ref{prpex})

-with real constants~$c_3$ and~$c_4$, where~$\omega(\vec{k}):=\sqrt{|\vec{k}|^2+m^2}$ is the absolute value of the corresponding frequency (and~$\Sl .|. \Sr$ is the usual inner product on Dirac spinors, being indefinite of signature $(2,2)$).
+with real constants~$c_3$ and~$c_4$.
+Here~$\omega(\vec{k}):=\sqrt{|\vec{k}|^2+m^2}$ is the absolute value of the corresponding frequency, $\chi_{L/R} := \big(1 \mp \gamma^5\big)/2$ are the chiral projections, and~$\Sl \cdot|\cdot \Sr$ is the usual inner product on Dirac spinors (being indefinite of signature $(2,2)$).
 The conservation of these surface layer integrals gives rise to pointwise conditions for the spinors (see~\eqref{conscond} in Theorem~\ref{thmfermiconserve}).
 The inner product~\eqref{fermi} is again semi-definite (see Proposition~\ref{prpdefinite}).
 Combining~\eqref{bose} and~\eqref{fermi}, we obtain a scalar product on the jet space spanned by the fermionic and bosonic jets.